Dual Optimistic Ascent (PI Control) is the Augmented Lagrangian Method in Disguise: Empirical Validation

-Our theoretical results provide a formal foundation for the strong empirical performance of dual optimistic ascent (PI control) reported in the literature.
-In particular, its ability to recover all strict and regular local solutions (\cref{thm:main_characterization}) explains its success on a non-convex problem where standard \cref{eq:lag_gda} fails, as illustrated in Table 1 (App.~C) of \citet{ramirez2025position}.
+We provide empirical support for our theoretical findings in Appendix~\ref{app:experiments}.
+First, we numerically verify the exact equivalence of primal iterates for equality constraints (\cref{thm:equivalence_equalities}) on a non-convex 1D example.
+As illustrated in \Cref{fig:equality} (Appendix~\ref{app:exp_equalities}), the trajectories of dual optimistic ascent and the Augmented Lagrangian method coincide.
+Second, we demonstrate the practical utility of this equivalence in Appendix~\ref{app:exp_omega} by showing that classical ALM penalty scheduling strategies can be directly applied to the optimism coefficient $\omega$ to stabilize convergence (\Cref{fig:omega}).

-Furthermore, our work provides a theoretical basis (\cref{cor:real_eigenvalues}) for the key empirical finding that larger optimism coefficients increasingly dampen oscillations and stabilize training \citep{stooke2020responsive,sohrabi2024nupi}.
-This behavior is demonstrated across diverse settings, including safe reinforcement learning \citep[Fig.~4, \S6.3]{stooke2020responsive} and sparsity-constrained ResNet-18 classification \citep[Figs.~2 and 9, \S3 and \S5.3]{sohrabi2024nupi}.
-While our contribution is theoretical, the ability of our framework to explain these empirical behaviors strongly validates our findings.
+Beyond these synthetic examples, our theory rationalizes the empirical success of dual optimistic ascent reported in the deep learning literature.
+Specifically, the recovery of all strict local solutions (\cref{thm:main_characterization}) explains success where standard GDA fails \citep[Table 1]{ramirez2025position}, and the spectral analysis (\cref{prop:real_eigenvalues}) provides a rigorous basis for the oscillation dampening observed in reinforcement learning \citep{stooke2020responsive} and constrained classification \citep{sohrabi2024nupi}.